dasch-swiss/dsp-docs/docs/developers/dsp/contribution/index.md

 ### Prepare release (new in DSP-JS, DSP-UI and DSP-App)

-We use [release-please-action](https://github.com/marketplace/actions/release-please-action) (in DSP-JS, DSP-UI and DSP-App) to prepare next release.
-This action script automates CHANGELOG generation, the creation of GitHub releases, and version bumps.
-For doing so, it creates a release PR which updates itself with each push into main branch following the commit messages.
+We use [release-please-action](https://github.com/marketplace/actions/release-please-action) (in DSP-JS, DSP-UI and DSP-App) to prepare the next release.
+This action script automates the CHANGELOG generation, the creation of GitHub releases, and version bumps.
+In doing so, it creates a release PR which updates itself with each push into main branch following the commit messages.
 It's important to use the defined rules from [above](#git-commit-guidelines).
 When merging this release PR a new release will be created automatically.

 With each published (pre-)release, the action workflow builds the npm package or the docker image and publishes on the corresponding platform.